saint-james-fr/strapi_ruby/README.md

 ### DateTime Conversion

-By default, any `createdAt`, `publishedAt` and `updatedAt` fields in the answer will be recursively converted to `DateTime` instances, making it easy to use `#strftime` methods.
-See method documentation [here](https://ruby-doc.org/stdlib-2.6.1/libdoc/date/rdoc/DateTime.html#method-i-strftime).
+By default, any `createdAt`, `publishedAt` and `updatedAt` fields in the answer will be recursively converted to `DateTime` instances, making it easy to use `#strftime` method, you can consult its documentation [here](https://ruby-doc.org/stdlib-2.6.1/libdoc/date/rdoc/DateTime.html#method-i-strftime).

-If you don't want this conversion:
+But if you don't want this conversion, pass it to the configure block.

 ```ruby
 StrapiRuby.configure do |config|